Math Mammoth Grade 2 Complete Curriculum

 - A bathroom scales.
 It is best if you can have one that measures in pounds and in kilograms, or one with pounds and another with kilograms; however I realize most people wouldn't normally buy two bathroom scales, so if you decide not to get both kinds, it means you will just need to skip some activities in the measuring chapter (for 2-B).

 - Base ten blocks to illustrate place value with hundreds (optional).
-The worktexts have pictures that are just like base ten blocks, and most kids can understand the concepts from the visual representation, without a physical manipulative; however for some kids the actual blocks can be beneficial (for 2-B).
+The worktexts have pictures that are just like base ten blocks, and most children can understand the concepts from the visual representation, without a physical manipulative; however for some children, the actual blocks can be beneficial (for 2-B).

 A 100-bead abacus (optional)